Greece Digital Nomad Visa Guide (2024)

 Where to work in Rethymno

-However, there is a coworking space called Workhub in the nearest city — Chania (Google rating of 5.0 from 159 reviews).
-It is around 60 km away from Rethymno, so whenever you feel that you need a little office atmosphere, you can go there by car or regular ferry/intercity bus.
+There is also a coworking space called Workhub in the nearest city — Chania (Google rating of 5.0 from 177 reviews).
+You can go there by car from Rethymno or by regular ferry/intercity bus, however, it’s around 60 km away.

-Mykonos — One of the most expensive destinations in the world
+Mykonos — One of the most popular destinations in the world

 Population: 10,134